MarilenaRoque/b-calendar/README.md

 - Install all the dependencies
 > `bundle install`

-- Iniciate your database running
+- Initiate your database running
 > `rails db:create`

 - Set all the database running